MoonSangJin/qr-remote-control/README.md

 # qr-remotecontrol
-Your smartphone and computer must be connected to the same Wi-Fi.
+1.Your smartphone and computer must be connected to the same Wi-Fi.
 'https://github.com/MoonSangJin/qr-remotecontrol-desktop'
+2.Use live server in Visual Studio Code